0Ky/screenclip/CONTRIBUTING.md

 ## Code of Conduct

+By participating and contributing to this project, you agree to uphold our [Code of Conduct](https://github.com/0Ky/screenclip/blob/main/CODE_OF_CONDUCT.md).

 ## Build Instructions

-*Follow the build instructions from the [dev](https://github.com/0Ky/screenclip/tree/dev#-build-instructions) branch to get started.*
+*\* Follow the build instructions from the [dev](https://github.com/0Ky/screenclip/tree/dev#-build-instructions) branch to get started. \**

 ---